In This Article

 Bitcoin Gold (May 2018)

-More than $18 million were stolen through double spending in a Bitcoin Gold 51% attack conducted by an unknown malicious actor.
+More than $18 million was stolen through double-spending in a Bitcoin Gold 51% attack conducted by an unknown malicious actor.
 Exchanges tried to fight off the attack by waiting for a longer amount of confirmations before approving transactions, but that did not seem to help a lot.

-In January of 2014, a mining pool called Gash.io got so big that it neared 51% of the total mining power.
+In January 2014, a mining pool called Gash.io grew so large that it approached 51% of the total mining power.
 This, of course, created some panic in the Bitcoin community but was fixed shortly after by miners who left the pool in order to balance things out.
 Additionally, the pool committed to a 40% limit for its future operations.

 Feathercoin (June 2013)

-16,000 coins were double spent in an attack on a Litecoin clone known as Feathercoin.
-Back in the day, this coin ranked relatively high in the cryptocurrency charts.
+16,000 coins were double-spent in an attack on a Litecoin clone known as Feathercoin.
+In the past, this coin ranked relatively high in the cryptocurrency charts.

-A 51% attack is an actual risk to any young blockchain without substantial diversification to its hashing power.
+A 51% attack is a genuine risk to any young blockchain without substantial diversification of its hashing power.
 More mature networks, like Bitcoin and Ethereum, are less prone to these types of attacks, but smaller altcoins should be aware of this risk.